-The Fire Management Officer (FMO) is responsible and accountable for
+2 The Fire Management Officer (FMO) is responsible and accountable for providing leadership for fire and fire aviation management programs at the local

 - 1 level.
-The FMO determines program requirements to implement land use - decisions through the Fire Management Plan (FMP) to meet land management - 3 objectives.
+The FMO determines program requirements to implement land use - 2 decisions through the Fire Management Plan (FMP) to meet land management - 3 objectives.
 The FMO negotiates interagency agreements - 4 (contracting/agreements officer must review and process agreement) and - represents the Agency Administrator on local interagency fire and fire aviation